subsquid/docs/docs/deploy-squid/quickstart.md

 ```bash
 sqd logs my-new-squid@v0 -f
 ```

-or navigate to the squid page in Cloud.
-See the [logging page](../logging) for more details on how to inspect logs.
+See the [logging page](../logging) for more details on how to inspect logs with `sqd`.

+You can also read logs on the squid page in [Cloud](https://app.subsquid.io/squids).
+The page also has credentials for direct database access and some metrics visualizations.

 ## What's next?